rwilliams/jrubywiki/Truffle.md

 Note that this command line uses `-server` explicitly in order to select the Graal enabled Server VM.

 You should see something very roughly like an 10-15x increase in the score compared to `invokedynamic` - a 10-15x speedup, and more if you compare against JRuby without `invokedynamic`.

+To run a set of benchmarks and compare performance as you makes changes to Truffle, you can use the `compare.rb` script:

+    export GRAAL_DIR=path/to/graal
+    ruby compare.rb --reference -m 3

+This will get the script to set a reference point for performance, giving it a time budget of 3 minutes.
+You can then make changes to Truffle and see how the performance has changed

+    ruby compare.rb

 Truffle Options
 ===========